CN Tower: Construction

 The tower contains 40500 m3 of concrete, all of which was mixed on-site in order to ensure batch consistency.
 Through the pour, the vertical accuracy of the tower was maintained by comparing the slip form's location to massive plumb bobs hanging from it, observed by small telescopes from the ground.
 Over the height of the tower, it varies from true vertical accuracy by only 29 mm.

 In August 1974, construction of the main level commenced.
 Using 45 hydraulic jacks attached to cables strung from a temporary steel crown anchored to the top of the tower, twelve giant steel and wooden bracket forms were slowly raised, ultimately taking about a week to crawl up to their final position.
 These forms were used to create the brackets that support the main level, as well as a base for the construction of the main level itself.
-The Space Deck (currently named SkyPod) was built of concrete poured into a wooden frame attached to rebar at the lower level deck, and then reinforced with a large steel compression band around the outside.
+The Top was built of concrete poured into a wooden frame attached to rebar at the lower level deck, and then reinforced with a large steel compression band around the outside.

 While still under construction, the CN Tower officially became the world's tallest free-standing structure on March 31, 1975.

 The antenna was originally to be raised by crane as well, but, during construction, the Sikorsky S-64 Skycrane helicopter became available when the United States Army sold one to civilian operators.
 The helicopter, named "Olga", was first used to remove the crane, and then flew the antenna up in 36 sections.

 The flights of the antenna pieces were a minor tourist attraction of their own, and the schedule was printed in local newspapers.
 Use of the helicopter saved months of construction time, with this phase taking only three and a half weeks instead of the planned six months.
 The tower was topped-off on April 2, 1975, after 26 months of construction, officially capturing the height record from Moscow's Ostankino Tower, and bringing the total mass to 118000 t.

 Two years into the construction, plans for Metro Centre were scrapped, leaving the tower isolated on the Railway Lands in what was then a largely abandoned light-industrial space.
 This caused serious problems for tourists to access the tower.
 Ned Baldwin, project architect with John Andrews, wrote at the time that "All of the logic which dictated the design of the lower accommodation has been upset," and that "Under such ludicrous circumstances Canadian National would hardly have chosen this location to build."